-Welcome to my vanity domain.
+Welcome to my vanity page.

 In my spare time, I'm an Assistant Explorer Scout Leader for The White Stags ESU in Cranham (Gloucestershire), treasurer at Cheltenham Hackspace, and I pursue my own open source software projects, experiment with metalwork and electronics, and learn things.
 I work from my little lab at the end of the garden, and I enjoy tinkering with the structure of the building itself too!
 My goal in life is to develop technology, to make everything more awesome.